We're here to prepare you for the life you want, which means giving you life-changing

 of 1973, the Americans with Disabilities Act of 1990 and as amended in 2008 (ADAAA),

-and the Office of Disability Services documentation policy.
+and the Student Disability Resource Center documentation policy.

 Student Counseling Services offer a variety of direct services to students, including individual counseling,